RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 * Check that console/teleops can be controlled and configured (base frame, rotations) using ROS topics
 * Add psm-prograsp.json from Google group
 * Add ROS topics backward compatibility to all dvrk_robot applications
+* Remove gcm option when compiled without ICE in all dVRK applications
 * PID class should have state joint data initialized before it's started (i.e. joint names list is empty in rostopic)
 * Fix CMake/Catkin for OpenIGT and ATIFT (not really dVRK but would help)
 * Compute wrench at tooltip based on joint torques and publish as ROS topic
 * Add dvrk-openigt to cisst-saw
 * Cleanup cisst CMake to avoid WARNING and use STATUS instead (reduce catkin build messages)
+* Add scale in Qt Console for all teleops

 Maybe for later releases:
 * Add ROS TF support, specially for SUJ